Last week I wrapped up the biggest launch of my business so far.

 So I did 3 webinars for my launch, and about 6 total in November.
-The webinars brought in about $200k of the revenue from my launch.

 In my world, webinars are non-negotiable.
 They are the heart of the launch.
 They are the climax of it all.
 Imagine combining connection, urgency, and value into one amazing moment - hello WEBINARS.